Our free membership, business.com+, takes the pain out of choosing new business services.

 The benefits of an ADF are far more extensive than you would initially believe.
 Aside from allowing for faster scanning and printing, the advantages you get from an ADF can trickle into software testing, know-your-customer (KYC) background checks, financial compliance and the digitization of a company’s records.

-Here are a few examples of an ADF’s benefits in various industries:
+Here are a few other examples of an ADF’s benefits in various industries:

 • Quick, accurate data input: For a developer building new software featuring optical character recognition (OCR) technologies, an ADF is a useful tool to input data quickly and conduct stress tests on the application.
 With the minor miscalculations found in the scans, developers can make the adjustments they need to update their software to capture the correct information with minimal errors.